Adidev44480/Parkinson-s-Disease-Progression-Prediction/README.md

 The details and workflow of the Projects are given below:

 # Data
-The data used for this project is /parkinsons_updrs.csv
+The data used for this project is `parkinsons_updrs.csv`